 While it is a relatively simple and short point’n’click that shows off the Dynabyte guys’ talents, Nippon Safes was clearly also the result of a small budget and hurried development cycle.
 Still, as the company’s first game, after several failed attemps, it features a relatively bug free experience, even though the conversations between characters are limited, along with a relatively accessible interface.
-It still is a competent and fun adventure game.
+It still is a mostly competent and fun adventure game.

 Luckily for the producer, it was very well received by the national press – who apparently were very surprised that an Italian software house’s first title could actually be decent! – and enjoyed a pretty good success in its homecountry, which at the time, meant selling little more than a thousand copies.
 The market was still being plagued by piracy.

-In 1993, Dynabyte published a title developed by a team from Palermo (Sicily), that had basically no connection with everything they had released up to that point.
+In 1993, Dynabyte had projects to publish a title developed by a team from Palermo (Sicily), that had basically no connection with everything they had released up to that point.
 As Massimo recalls, “they came to us with an already finished product and asked if we could distribute it in northern Italy”.

 Striker Occulta Lapis is very rarely talked about, even in its home country, as it wasn’t really a videogame.
 Made to catch on the growing demand for multimedia products, it worked as a sort of interactive comic book novel on CD-Rom: the player would just click to advance the story.
 In 1993 not many people in Italy actually owned a CD drive, it was a rarity even to see a stereo featuring a CD player; to no one surprise, it enjoyed limited success.